sharkymark/v2-templates/README.md

 1. Be able to demonstrate JetBrains Gateway
 1. Show a workspace as a GVP VM, with Docker inside
 1. Show JetBrains projector in a workspace
+1. Be able to demonstrate data science tools like JupyterLab and Airflow